barasapeter/PyDown/README.md

 <p align="center"><img src="https://socialify.git.ci/Ericode254/PyDown/image?description=1&amp;font=Raleway&amp;language=1&amp;logo=https%3A%2F%2Fimg.icons8.com%2Fbubbles%2F100%2Fyoutube-squared.png&amp;name=1&amp;owner=1&amp;pattern=Floating%20Cogs&amp;stargazers=1&amp;theme=Auto" alt="project-image"></p>

-<p id="description">PyDown is a python script that is used to download youtube based on the url and the name of the videa.
+<p id="description">PyDown is a python script that is used to download youtube videos based on the url and the name of the videa.
 It can also search based on a certain keyword using fzf.</p>

 <h2>Project Screenshots:</h2>